Updated: 12/11/2022

 • total knee infections recalcitrant to other options

-• severe pain, soft tissue compromise, severe bone loss, or vascular damaged
+• severe pain, soft tissue compromise, severe bone loss, or vascular damage

 • technique